List of awards and nominations received by Itzy

 Itzy is a South Korean girl group formed by JYP Entertainment, consisting of members Yeji, Lia, Ryujin, Chaeryeong, and Yuna.
-Since their debut in 2019, the group has received numerous accolades, including three Circle Chart Music Awards, three Golden Disc Awards, one MAMA Award, one Melon Music Award, and two Seoul Music Awards.
+Since their debut in 2019, the group has received numerous accolades, including three Circle Chart Music Awards, three Golden Disc Awards, two MAMA Awards, one Melon Music Award, and two Seoul Music Awards.
 They have also gained international recognition with nominations at the MTV Europe Music Awards and MTV Video Music Awards.

 Itzy debuted with the single album It'z Different, featuring the lead single "Dalla Dalla".
 The track achieved commercial success and won the Digital Bonsang at the 34th Golden Disc Awards.
 The success of their debut led Itzy to make history as the first K-pop girl group to achieve a "Rookie Grand Slam", winning all major Rookie of the Year awards at the 34th Golden Disc Awards, 9th Gaon Chart Music Awards, 2019 Melon Music Awards, 2019 Mnet Asian Music Awards, and the 29th Seoul Music Awards.
 They also won Rookie of the Year at the 2019 Genie Music Awards and the 4th Asia Artist Awards, and were nominated for Best Korean Act at the 2019 MTV Europe Music Awards.

 In 2020, Itzy released their third EP, It'z Me, with its lead single "Wannabe", which won the Digital Bonsang at the 35th Golden Disc Awards.
 Their first studio album, Crazy in Love, was released in 2021, with its lead single "Loco" earning the group their first nomination at the MTV Video Music Awards for Best K-Pop.
 In 2022, the group released their sixth EP, Cheshire, and won Artist of the Year at the 12th Circle Chart Music Awards.
 Since 2023, Itzy has received several awards and nominations, maintaining their presence both in South Korea and internationally.